About Carl Safina

 His first book, Song for the Blue Ocean, was chosen a New York Times Notable Book of the Year, a Los Angeles Times Best Nonfiction selection, and a Library Journal Best Science Book selection; it won him the Lannan Literary Award for nonfiction.

 His second book, Eye of the Albatross, won the John Burroughs Medal for nature writing and was chosen by the National Academies of Science, Engineering and Medicine as the year’s best book for communicating science.
 Carl is also author of Voyage of the Turtle, a New York TimesEditors’ Choice, Nina Delmar: The Great Whale Rescue, a children’s chapter book, and The View from Lazy Point: A Natural Year in an Unnatural World, also a New York Times Editors’ Choice.
-Due out on April 19, 2011 is Safina’s latest book, A Sea in Flames: The Deepwater Horizon Oil Blowout.
-And beginning in April of this year, his new PBS television series, Saving the Ocean with Carl Safina, began airing.
+Released in 2011 was Safina’s latest book, A Sea in Flames: The Deepwater Horizon Oil Blowout.
+And in 2013, his new PBS television series, Saving the Ocean with Carl Safina, was broadcast to over 90 million households.

-He has honorary doctorates from Long Island University and the State University of New York.
-Carl is an adjunct professor at Stony Brook University‘s School of Marine and Atmospheric Sciences and also teaches in SBU’s Center for Communicating Science.
+Carl has honorary doctorates from Long Island University and the State University of New York.
+He is the inaugural holder of the Carl Safina Endowed Research Professorship for Nature and Humanity at Stony Brook University‘s School of Marine and Atmospheric Sciences.
+Carl co-chairs and teaches in the Alan Alda Center for Communicating Science at SBU.

 Carl is a MacArthur Fellow, has been an elected member of The Explorers Club and a World Wildlife Fund Senior Fellow, is a recipient of the Pew Scholar’s Award in Conservation and the Environment, and a recipient of Chicago’s Brookfield Zoo’s Rabb Medal, among other honors.

 Author of over 100 publications, Carl’s writing includes books, articles, chapters and forewords, scientific articles, op-eds, letters to the editor, reports, film and TV scripts.
-Books Safina, C. 2011.
+Books Safina, C. 2015.
+Beyond Words: What Animals Think and Feel.
+Henry Holt Co.
+New York.
+Safina, C. 2011.
 A Sea in Flames.
 Random House, Inc. New York.
-Safina, C. 2011.
-The View From Lazy Point.
-Henry Holt Co.
-New York.
-Safina, C. 2010.
-Nina […]
+Safina, C. […]

 Press coverage of Carl Safina’s writings, views and current projects ranges from scientific journals, top print and broadcast media to popular online sites and media targeted to health, culinary and even rock ‘n roll audiences.
 Carl’s voice certainly reaches way beyond the ocean conservation “choir”!
 Link to recent media coverage in our Press Room section.
 A […]